 Women’s lives are enhanced by authenticity?the healthy alignment of values and actions.
 Authenticity was identified as one of the five key themes influencing women’s careers and life choices in one research.
 As time passes, women in technology will consciously create their lives around their top priorities, including being genuine to themselves.

 The Dawn of A New Future

 The battle for eliminating gender biases will be long but not impossible, as women in technology confront the challenges ahead.

 Institutions must utilise teaching approaches that will entice girls to learn about tech at the educational level.
 The institutions must also educate girls about women who have made a significant contribution to the growth of tech so that they may be inspired to learn more.

-There must be a push for awareness at the organisational level about the need for gender-equal models.
-Women would feel more comfortable in a gender-inclusive environment since they could recognise their talents and assume responsibilities.
+There must be a push for awareness at the organizational level about the need for gender-equal models.
+Women would feel more comfortable in a gender-inclusive environment since they could recognize their talents and assume responsibilities.
 Recognizing females’ input would also encourage more women to pursue careers in technology.

 Women should be optimistic about the future of technology and its ability to improve people’s lives.
 A more diverse and technologically savvy workforce will be a net positive for both business and society.
 Women must not only focus on applied intelligence and digital transformation, but they must also continue to emphasize diversity and inclusion.